 - Feijoas, olives, figs, Chilean guavas and citrus - prune after harvest finishes.
 In cold areas, don’t prune citrus until after the frosts have passed.
 It is not necessary to prune every year.

-- Nectarines, peaches, almonds and plums - prune in summer or autumn.
+- Nectarines, peaches, almonds and plums - we recommend to prune stone fruit trees in late summer after fruiting has finished, however it can be done in early-mid autumn if necessary.
+If you do prune in autumn protect cut wounds with a water based paint or pruning paint to seal the wound and prevent disease entering.
 These fruits don’t need pruning every season, and it’s important not to prune in winter as it can spread the spores of silver leaf, which is these stone fruits are prone to.

 - Grapes and kiwifruit - prune in winter, back to 3-5 buds and tie back any long new branches or canes to train into shape.

 - Cherries and blueberries - do not require a lot of pruning, other than to shape and to remove dead or diseased wood.
 Both fruit on the same wood for years.
 The best time to prune is after fruit appears in summer or autumn.